- Home

 Every Saturday, Guam Boonie Stompers offers public hikes to a variety of destinations such as beaches, snorkeling sites, waterfalls, mountains, caves, latte sites, and World War II sites.

 We meet at the trailhead on Saturdays at 9 AM.
-Directions to the trailhead will be posted on the Guam Boonie Stompers Inc Facebook page.
+Directions to the trailhead will be posted on the Guam Boonie Stompers Facebook page.

 Guam’s trails are not developed.
 Weather conditions can make the hikes more difficult than described.
 No reservations required.
 For more information: http://www.facebook.com/